Fast2docs/Fast2-docs/docs/catalog/converter.md

 ## ArchiveBuilder <small> - Punnet zipper </small> {#ArchiveBuilder data-toc-label="ArchiveBuilder"}

 Zip punnets into a zip file.
-A zip cannot contains a few punnets but documents carried by the punnet can be splitted into multiple zip files.
+A zip cannot contain a few punnets but documents carried by the punnet can be splitted into multiple zip files.